 STAT Events in the Pharmacy

-Chaos can come at any time in the pharmacy.
+Chaos can come at any time for a clinician.
 When looking closer at the Emily Jerry tragedy it’s easy to see that Eric Cropp, the pharmacist considered responsible for the error, was overwhelmed because of staffing issues, a computer system shutdown, and environmental distractions.
 One or all of these factors could have contributed directly to the error.
-All of the factors undoubtedly contributed to creating a STAT scenario for the pharmacy.
+All of the factors undoubtedly contributed to creating a STAT scenario for the pharmacy that day.

-Anyone who has worked in a clinical pharmacy setting has no doubt had some experience with STAT scenarios.
-Usually they are initiated by an announcement coming in from the trauma department or even the NICU.
-Then the medication orders start coming in waves.
+Anyone who has worked in a clinical setting has no doubt had some experience with STAT scenarios.
+In a hospital setting, they are often be initiated by an announcement coming in from the trauma department or the NICU.
+Medication orders can start coming in waves.
 It is easy to go from calm to chaos in just a few moments.

-At the end of a rush, the team will usually spend some time reviewing each and every order, double checking packages to ensure that correct drugs were used, and analyzing reports from the BAXA pump to ensure there were no keystroke errors.
+At the end of a rush, the team will usually spend some time reviewing each and every order, double checking packages to ensure that correct drugs were used, and analyzing reports from medication preparation and delivery devices to ensure there were no keystroke errors.

 When considering the stress and chaos that can occur, I began to think about what really leads to a successful outcome.